rzufil/solidity-raffle/README.md

 - Install contract dependencies
     - `npm install`
 - Open Ganache and create a local Ethereum blockchain
+- Import test accounts to the Ganache network on MetaMask
 - Compile and migrate the contract
     - `truffle compile`
     - `truffle migrate`